mattermost/docs/source/install/desktop-app-changelog.rst

 Linux
 ^^^^^^

-- To fix notification issues for Linux users, the default for config setting ``notifications.flashWindow`` was changed to 0 under Linux.
+- To fix notification issues for Linux users, the configuration setting ``notifications.flashWindow`` default value was changed to ``0`` for Linux.

 All Platforms
 ^^^^^^^^^^^^^